Class Type100% online, 6 & 12-week courses

 Earn your degree on your terms by taking classes 100% online.
 Accredited and nonprofit, Franklin was built from the ground-up to satisfy the needs of adult learners.
 Our seamless transfer process and team of academic advisors will help ease your transition to becoming a student, while our flexible course schedules help to balance your education with work, family and life.
 Get started on your future today.

 Your Best Value B.S.
-Public Administration
+Public Safety Management & Leadership

 Keep the Credit You've Earned